WANdisco/wandisco-documentation/docs/quickstarts/installation/hdp_sandbox-s3.md

 sidebar_label: HDP Sandbox to AWS S3
 ---

-Use this quickstart if you want to configure Fusion to replicate from a non-kerberized Hortonworks (HDP) Sandbox to an AWS S3 bucket.
+Use this quickstart to configure Fusion to replicate from a non-kerberized Hortonworks (HDP) Sandbox to an AWS S3 bucket.

 What this guide will cover: